 Your veterinarian likely will prescribe a 30-day course of the antibiotic doxycycline, which is the same medicine that treats other tick-borne infections.
 Signs of improvement in a dog’s symptoms may be seen within 24 to 48 hours.

-Even after your dog is back to his old self, he may still test positive for anaplasmosis.
+Even after your dog is back to their old self, they may still test positive for anaplasmosis.
 If the disease is not active, however, your vet will probably not prescribe more antibiotics.

 Can You Get Anaplasmosis From Your Dog?

-Keep ticks off your pet: Your veterinarian can recommend which topical, oral, or wearable products will help repel ticks before they infect your dog.
+Your veterinarian can recommend which flea- and tick-preventative products will help repel ticks before they infect your dog.
 If you choose a tick collar, which keeps ticks off your dog’s head and neck, make sure it touches the skin but is still loose enough to accommodate two fingers under the collar.

-Wash ticks away: Medicated shampoos can kill ticks on contact.
-Make sure to bathe your pet in tick shampoo every two weeks because shampoos don’t last as long as spot-on or oral medications.
+Medicated shampoos can kill ticks on contact.
+Make sure to bathe your pet in tick shampoo every two weeks because shampoos don’t last as long as topical flea and tick treatments or oral flea and tick medications.

-Pick ticks: Carefully inspect your dog when returning from outdoor play.
-Check for ticks between toes, inside ears, between legs, and deep inside coats.
+Carefully inspect your pet when they’re returning from outdoor play.
+Check your dog for ticks between toes, inside ears, between legs, and deep inside coats.
 Remove ticks you find, carefully plucking off their entire body.

-Treat your yard: Trim bushes and trees, and keep lawns mowed to reduce places where ticks can live and breed.
-If ticks still abound, coat your yard with anti-tick sprays and granular treatments.
+Trim bushes and trees, and keep lawns mowed to reduce places where ticks can live and breed.
+If ticks still abound, coat the area with anti-tick yard sprays and granular treatments.
 Make sure you read labels and apply these chemicals carefully because they can be harmful to humans, animals, and fish.